 Believes that Jesus is an example and that the Bible serves as a source of inspiration.
-Attends a church where choosing to follow Jesus marks an important moment through baptism.
-Likes more modern music in the church and finds churches that differ in form and style from his own church very interesting.
-Attend a church where experiencing the holy spirit is important.
-Finds it important to practice his faith together with others and has not so much with the individual focus of many churches.
-The Bible is the word of God for them and they use it to make life decisions.
+Sister Attends a church where choosing to follow Jesus marks an important moment through baptism.
+Classmate Likes more modern music in the church and finds churches that differ in form and style from his own church very interesting.
+Hannah Attend a church where experiencing the holy spirit is important.
+Uncle/Aunt Finds it important to practice his faith together with others and has not so much with the individual focus of many churches.
+Brother The Bible is the word of God for them and they use it to make life decisions.
+Parents

-Exercise 2: Practice
+Exercise 2: Faith in Practice